Remosy/videoLabelTool/README.md

 zoneout
 eat
 ```
-The 1st line means: Amount of objects should label in the video, default is 1
+The 1st line means: Amount of objects should label in the video, default by 1

-The dollowing lines can be edited and replaced by your own labels
+The following lines can be edited and replaced by your own labels

 -----------------------------------------------------------------------
 Once done above preparation.
 Next...